tigpss90-coder/525/README.md

 - **Element Deletion**: Remove selected elements with confirmation dialog
 - **HTML Export**: Download edited content as `.html` with metadata tag
 - **Keyboard Shortcuts**: Delete key for element removal
+- ech Stack Verification

+ The following technologies are used:

+Next.js with App Router: CONFIRMED

+Next.js version 13.5.1 is installed
+Uses the App Router architecture (app directory structure with layout.tsx and page.tsx) Modern Next.js configuration with proper routing setup

+TypeScript: CONFIRMED

+TypeScript 5.2.2 is installed and configured tsconfig.json is properly set up with strict mode
+All main files use .ts and .tsx extensions
+Type definitions are used throughout (interfaces, type annotations)

+Tailwind CSS: CONFIRMED

+Tailwind CSS 3.3.3 is installed tailwind.config.ts is properly configured
+PostCSS configuration is present
+Tailwind utilities are used in components shadcn/ui component library is integrated (which is built on Tailwind)

+SOLID Architecture Principles: CONFIRMED

+The README explicitly documents how SOLID principles are applied Code structure demonstrates SOLID principles in practice:
+Single Responsibility: Each component has one clear purpose (ImportPanel, CanvasStage, PropertiesPanel, Toolbar) Open/Closed: Element types can be extended, utility functions are modular Liskov Substitution: Standard React prop interfaces are used Interface Segregation: Components receive only necessary props Dependency Inversion: Components depend on TypeScript interfaces, not concrete implementations However, the implementation is more functional/component-based rather than class-based OOP (which is common in modern React) Utility functions are pure and separated in lib directory Type definitions are properly abstracted
+Summary: All four technologies from your tech stack are present and properly implemented.
+The project is a well-structured Next.js application following modern React and TypeScript best practices with SOLID principles applied at the component and module level.

 ## Setup Instructions